individdata/rupoc/README.md

 Before the last scenario the appclicant test user have to withdraw its consent, and that is being done through the Wallet.

 # SOLID implementation
 For the SOLID version of the POC an implentation from Inrupt were chosen by their Enterprise Solid Server ESS.
-They offered a cloud hosted Personal Data Store PDS
+They offered a cloud hosted Personal Data Store PDS where the users data could be stored and later retrieved by parties given appropriate consent and access permissions.

+Since couldn't start the implementation of the SOLID version until the end of the time frame given only a subset of the usage scenarios could be implemented.
+The work were thus focused to the later part of the job seeking use case, where the individual give access to her/his CV profile for an employer representative to read.
+The collection and importing of the users uwn data from the different government agancies were done ahead of time with a mocked import utility offered by Inrupt.

+Since the SOLID solution if focused around the data being stored in the POD, a considerable amount of time were spent to define the RDF structures and schema for the CV profile data and the data from the mocked data sources.
+This work was essentially done by Inrupt.

+For the integration part most of the cource code from the MyData version of the POC could be re-used, and only the jobsite-spa had to be intrgrated to the ENterprose Solid Server via client side (javascript) libraries for login and consenting.

 The following diagram gives an oversite of the architecture:

 ![](Solid.svg)

+# Repositories
 | Repository                                                                                  |
 | ------------------------------------------------------------------------------------------- |
 | [rupoc](https://github.com/individdata/rupoc)                                               |